Clare Island Attractions

 Blue Flag Beach

-The Blue Flag Beach is one of the most beautiful Clare Island attractions.
+Blue Flag Beach is one of the most beautiful Clare Island attractions.
 The beach surrounds the main harbour.
 Its white sandy beach and clear blue waters would not be out of place in a more tropical location.
-The islands greatest natural amenity is a wonderfully safe haven for both the experienced swimmer and those interested in a casual paddle.
-It is a beautiful setting for a picnic while basking in the sun and taking in the surroundings.
+The island’s greatest natural amenity is a wonderfully safe haven for both the experienced swimmer and those interested in a casual paddle.
+While basking in the sun and taking in the surroundings, it is a beautiful setting for a picnic.

 Sea Cliffs

 The Sea Cliffs are one of the main Clare Island attractions.
 They stretch along the Northern Coastline of Clare Island.
-They are said to be among the most magnificent in Europe.
+Additionally, they are said to be among the most magnificent in Europe.
 These cliffs are home to a wide variety of flora and fauna.
-Please ensure that caution is exercised when walking along the cliffs.
+Please ensure to use caution when walking along the cliffs.